apollographql/apollo-kotlin-samples/normalized-cache/browser/wasmJs/README.md

-# Browser sample
+# Browser sample (Wasm)

-This samples demonstrates how to use the [Apollo SQL normalized cache](https://github.com/apollographql/apollo-kotlin-normalized-cache) in a browser application.
+This samples demonstrates how to use the [Apollo SQL normalized cache](https://github.com/apollographql/apollo-kotlin-normalized-cache) in a browser application, using Kotlin Wasm and Compose Web (Canvas).

 It displays a list of repositories fetched from the [GitHub GraphQL API](https://docs.github.com/en/graphql).